Eric-peng111/Android_app_social/admin/Report.md

 There are two user case diagrams to show our application.
 One is for user,and the other is for administrator.
 <div align="center"> <img src="./images/User case Diagram.png"/> <img src="./images/Admin user case Diagram.png"/></div>

-*Here is a Treehole application example*
+Here is a Treehole application example

-*Lisa is a student from China who is in his first year at the Australian National University and this is his first year in Australia.*
+Lisa is a student from China who is in his first year at the Australian National University and this is his first year in Australia.
-1. *After living away from Lisa's parents in Australia for three months for the first time, she missed her parents very much*
+1. After living away from Lisa's parents in Australia for three months for the first time, she missed her parents very much
-2. *Lisa posted a post about her feelings about coming to Australia for the past three months and how much she misses her home and family.*
+2. Lisa posted a post about her feelings about coming to Australia for the past three months and how much she misses her home and family.
-3. *Carmelo saw Lisa's post, he first liked Lisa's post, then wrote a lot of comforting sentences in the comment section, and promised to go out with Lisa one weekend afternoon*
+3. Carmelo saw Lisa's post, he first liked Lisa's post, then wrote a lot of comforting sentences in the comment section, and promised to go out with Lisa one weekend afternoon

-*Targets Users: Students*
+Targets Users: Students

-* *Users can send their daily life to share with others.*
+* Users can send their daily life to share with others.
-* *Users can send their thoughts at any time, such as their love of food, thoughts of home, appreciation of others, etc.*
+* Users can send their thoughts at any time, such as their love of food, thoughts of home, appreciation of others, etc.
-* *Users can send some comments and opinions about the school.*
+* Users can send some comments and opinions about the school.

-*Target Users: Teachers,Faculty and Staff*
+Target Users: Teachers,Faculty and Staff

-* *Users can view suggestions for the school and make improvements*
+* Users can view suggestions for the school and make improvements.
-* *Users can monitor students' psychological status and provide online counseling for students with psychological problems*
+* Users can monitor students' psychological status and provide online counseling for students with psychological problems.
+* Users can delete the posts or users which they think bad.

 **Application manual**